sbu-test-lab/ocov4j/README.md

 # OCov4J: Object Coverage Metrics for Java
-**OCov4J** is a prototype tool that measures test code coverage based on the **"object code coverage or OCov concept"** . *OCov* is a set of new test coverage metrics that specifically address object-oriented programming concepts.
+*OCov4J* is a prototype tool that measures test code coverage based on the **"object code coverage or OCov concept"** . *OCov* is a set of new test coverage metrics that specifically address object-oriented programming concepts.
 It considers issues related to object-oriented features such as inheritance, polymorphism, and dynamic binding, in addition to traditional procedural programming concerns.

-**OCov4J** instruments your Java application code by running your tests (with JUnit or other tools) and calculates object coverage metrics for your test suites.
+*OCov4J* instruments your Java application code by running your tests (with JUnit or other tools) and calculates object coverage metrics for your test suites.

 ## What is Object Coverage Criteria or OCov?
 We call these new criteria **Object Coverage Criteria** or **OCov** for short.

 These coverage metrics generally work similarly to traditional test coverage, with the difference that they also consider these two fact while measuring the coverage of your tests:

- * **OCov** considers **the actual type of the object** under test (it means **which exact type of the object** executes **which part of the code**), and
+ * **OCov** considers the **actual type** of the **object under test** (it means **which exact type of the object** executes **which part of the code**), and
- * **OCov** measures the coverage of **the inherited code (non-private code of parent or ancestor classes)**, in addtion to the main class code.
+ * **OCov** measures the coverage of **the inherited code** (non-private code of parent or ancestor classes), in addtion to the main class code.

-In contrast, the **traditional code coverage** only consider the codes that are explicitly written in the class itself.
+In contrast, the *traditional code coverage* only consider the codes that are explicitly written in the class itself.
 It also doesn't matter what kind of object executes them!

 in summary:
 * **Traditional code coverage**: This method only measures the percentage of code that is executed by test cases.
 It does not consider the types of objects that execute the code of the class or the inherited code of the object from other super classes.
-* **Object coverage**: This method measures the percentage of code that is executed by the exact type of object (actual type of object should be the same as the class under test) and also the inherited code of the class should be coveraged by tests to achinve high object coverage.
+* **New Object coverage**: This method measures the percentage of code that is executed by the exact type of object (actual type of object should be the same as the class under test) and also the inherited code of the class should be covered by tests to achinve high object coverage.

-for more academic information about these new criteria and how are effective refer to this academic paper:
+for more academic information about these new criteria and how are effective, refer to this academic paper:
 * [M. Ghoreshi, and H. Haghighi.
 "Object coverage criteria for supporting object-oriented testing."
 Software Quality Journal (2023)](https://link.springer.com/article/10.1007/s11219-023-09643-3).

 ## Simple examples that make sence!